fonoster/fonoster/docs/operator/deploy-to-multipass.md

 curl https://raw.githubusercontent.com/fonoster/fonos/main/operator/cloud-config.txt -o cloud-config.txt
 ```

-Since we are running locally we have to modify the cloud-config to discover the private ipv4 instead of
+Since we are running locally, we have to modify the cloud-config to discover the private ipv4 instead of
 the public ipv4.
-Here is how:
+Here is how.

+First, update your cloud config with:

 ```bash
 sed -i.bak -e "s#publicv4#privatev4#g" "cloud-config.txt"
 ```

-From the same directory fire up Multipass
+From the same directory, fire up Multipass

 ```bash
 multipass launch --name fonos --disk 10G --cpus 2 --mem 4G --cloud-init cloud-config.txt
 ```

-You might see a "timed out waiting for initialization to complete", specially in a slow Internet connection.
-Don't worry, it's ok.
+You might see a "timed out waiting for initialization to complete", especially in a slow Internet connection.
+Don't worry.
 The process will continue in the background.

 You can access your VM and continue following the installation process with: